 While his [General] would have none of it, Talius knew this was just a basic truth.

 The only advantage The Empire could bring to bear against this enemy was its Magisterium.
 There simply was no equal to the might of professionally trained [Battlemages] and [Pyromancers] that could cast large area-effect spells and decimate swaths of the opposition with the brute strength of the elements.
 But even then, the Krell had their Shamans and their defensive magics.
-They could form power circles and link their spells, a technique which still eluded the Magisterium.
+They could form power circles and link their spells, a technique that still eluded the Magisterium.

 He sighed and put down the report.
 There were movements along the Elru river.
 The river flowed from the Krashi mountain peaks and snaked its way south through the Krashi plains.
-It was a lifeline to the more desolate regions to the south closer to the border, and it looked like the Krell were planning to do something with it.
+It was a lifeline to the more desolate regions to the north closer to the border, and it looked like the Krell were planning to do something with it.
 He just didn’t know what.
 But it would have to wait.
 Today he was being assigned a new subordinate after his [Pyromancer], Aylin, had fled the camp.

 Finally being rid of the sadistic girl had brought a smile to his face.
 Although he didn’t care much for the intrigues of nobility, he thought her family would disown her for sure.
 She’d brought it on her own head, though.
 For when she asked for that divination and he forbade it, he knew she’d go behind his back.
-That’s why he immediately made that bet with the Vice Magister, and waited…
+That’s why he immediately made that bet with the Vice Magister and waited…

 It brought him immense pleasure when his plans came together like this, although, by fleeing, she’d outdone herself this time.
 Her desertion, on top of everything else, had been the icing on the cake.
-Now there was no going back for her, just a slow, excruciating torture by The Hands if she was ever caught.
+Now there was no going back for her, just slow, excruciating torture by The Hands if she was ever caught.